inbewd/Week-5-HW/README.md

 - and yes, I do need to escape the splat symbols even when they are in quotes. cuuuurses markdoooown

 ---
+alright, after a little bit of research, it seems I have to save the phone numbers seperately, using e.id as the entry_id in the phone_numbers table itself

+it'll also help to have ```binding.pry``` so I'm adding that to the gemfile